thegetty/cultural-heritage-mass-atrocities/content/part-2/12-deknatel.md

   - first_name: Frederick
     last_name: Deknatel
     type: secondary
-    bio: "Frederick Deknatel is the executive editor of *Democracy in Exile*, the journal of Democracy for the Arab World Now (DAWN).
+    bio: "**Frederick Deknatel** is the executive editor of *Democracy in Exile*, the journal of Democracy for the Arab World Now (DAWN).
 His writing and reporting have appeared in the *Nation*, *Foreign Policy*, the *New Republic*, the *National* (UAE), and the *Los Angeles Review of Books*, among other publications.
 He was previously the managing editor of *World Politics Review* and has also been a staff editor at *Foreign Affairs*.
 Deknatel is a former Fulbright fellow in Syria, where he also worked for the Office of the United Nations High Commissioner for Refugees."
 ---

 {{< q-translations >}}